Imperfective aspect

-The imperfective (abbreviated NPFV, ipfv, or more ambiguously impv) is a grammatical aspect used to describe ongoing, habitual, repeated, or similar semantic roles, whether that situation occurs in the past, present, or future.
-Although many languages have a general imperfective, others have distinct aspects for one or more of its various roles, such as progressive, habitual, and iterative aspects.
-The imperfective contrasts with the perfective aspect, which is used to describe actions viewed as a complete whole.
+The imperfective (abbreviated NPFV, ipfv, or more ambiguously impv) is a grammatical aspect used for ongoing, habitual, repeated, or similar semantic roles, whether they are in the past, present, or future.
+Many languages have a general imperfective; others have distinct aspects for specific roles such as progressive, habitual, and iterative.
+The imperfective contrasts with the perfective, which is used for actions as a complete whole.

 English

-English is an example of a language with no general imperfective.
-The English progressive is used to describe ongoing events, but can still be used in past tense, such as "The rain was beating down".
+English has no general imperfective.
+The English progressive is used to describe ongoing events, but can also be used in past tense, such as "The rain was beating down".
 Habitual situations do not have their own verb form (in most dialects), but the construction "used to" conveys past habitual action, as in I used to ski.
-Unlike in languages with a general imperfective, in English the simple past tense can be used for situations presented as ongoing, such as The rain beat down continuously through the night.
+The simple past tense can be used for situations presented as ongoing, such as The rain beat down continuously through the night.

-A contrast between the progressive and imperfective is seen with stative verbs.
-In English, stative verbs, such as know, do not use the progressive (*I was knowing French is ungrammatical), while in languages with an imperfective (for instance, French), stative verbs frequently appear in the imperfective.
+The progressive and imperfective contrast in stative verbs.
+Stative verbs, such as know, do not use the progressive (*I was knowing Ada), while in many languages with an imperfective (for instance, French), they do (je connaissais Ada).